-If I had been Black, would this powerful white man have let me live?
+If I had been Black, would this powerful White man have let me live?

 And there it was.
 Not everyone makes it in America.

 But I had nothing to fear.
 The American systems of white privilege saw my white body and rushed to claim me as one of their precious own.
-In a story filled with childhood trauma, brainwashing, misogyny, domestic abuse, and poverty, my whiteness was all I needed to put all of it behind me forever.
+In a story filled with childhood trauma, brainwashing, misogyny, domestic abuse, and poverty, my whiteness was all I needed to put it all behind me forever.